-2. The High Church theory of Episcopacy and Succession, is contrary to the belief and practice of the Christian Church, in the period immediately succeeding the Apostolic age.
-Mosheim says: "The rulers of the people were either presbyters or bishops,-titles which in the New Testament are undoubtedly applied to the same order of men."
-De Pressense says: "The bishopric in the primitive form was identical with the office of elder."
-And again, "Regarded from the stand-point of Episcopal theories, it is impossible to harmonize the evidence of the Fathers as to Clement's (Romanus) entry upon his office."
+2. The High Church theory of Episcopacy and succession, is contrary to the belief and practice of the Christian Church, in the period immediately succeeding the Apostolic age.
+Mosheim says: "The rulers of the people were either presbyters or rishops,-titles which in the New Testament are undoubtedly applied to the same order of men."
+De Pressense says: "The bishopric in the primitive form was identical with the office of elder;" and again, "regarded from the stand-point of Episcopal theories, it is impossible to harmonize the evidence of the Fathers as to Clement's (Romanus) entry upon his office."
 Lord Chancellor King shows, by unanswerable arguments, that in the primitive Church bishops and presbyters were of the same order; and that presbyters took part in ordaining bishops and deacons, and performed all the official acts of bishops.
-Mosheim warns us against confounding the primitive bishops with those of later time who were called by that name.
-"A bishop, during the first and second century, was a person who had the care of one Christian assembly, which at that time was, generally speaking, small enough to be contained in a private house."
-Many similar testimonies might be quoted, but this will suffice to show, that the modern type of Episcopacy, and the theory of three distinct orders of ministers were unknown in the Apostolic Church.
+Mosheim warns us against confounding the primitive bishops with those of later time, who were called by that name.
+He says, "A bishop, during the first and second century, was a person who had the care of one Christian assembly, which at that time was, generally speaking, small enough to be contained in a private house."
+Many similar testimonies might be quoted, but this will suffice to show. that the modern type of Episcopacy, and the theory of three distinct orders of ministers were unknown in the early Christian Church.

-The theory, that it is the prerogative of a bishop alone to receive and ordain men to the office of the ministry, finds no support in the practice or belief of the primitive Church.
+The theory, that it is the prerogative of a bishop alone to receive and ordain men to the office of the ministry, finds no support in the practice or belief of the Primitive Church.
 Lord King says: "When the bishop of a Church was dead, all the people of that Church met together in one place to choose a new bishop."
 He quotes several examples from the fathers, in proof of the prevalence of this practice.
 After the bishop was chosen by the people, a number of pastors or bishops met and ordained him in the presence of the congregation.
-He quotes Bishop Cyprian as writing from his exile respecting his own habit of consulting the people, "therein imitating the example of the Apostles and Apostolic men, who ordained none but with 'the approbation of the whole Church.'"
+He quotes Bishop Cyprian, as writing from his exile respecting his own habit of consulting the people, "therein imitating the example of the Apostles and Apostolic men, who ordained none, but with 'the approbation of the whole Church.'"
 Mosheim says: "It was therefore the assembly of the people, which chose rulers and teachers, or received them by a free and authoritative consent, when recommended by others."
 Lord King also quotes Clement of Rome as stating that, in the planting of the Churches, the Apostles and the Apostolic men "ordained bishops and deacons, with the consent of the whole Church."
-So far from one prelate being invested with exclusive authority to ordain, King tells us, "the more bishops there were present at an instalment, the more did its validity and unquestionableness appear."
-He cites cases in which three, five, sixteen, and even twenty-five bishops (pastors) took part in the ordination of a bishop.
-Wickliffe, the great Reformer, says: "I affirm that in the time of Paul, the presbyter and bishop were names of the same office."
-This view is maintained by Calvin, Erasmus, Beza, Melancthon, and most of the divines of the Reformation period in England.
-Though the early fathers are anxious to trace their authority for doctrines to the Apostles and their companions, I know of no case where any of them appeal to an unbroken lineal succession of ordinations as the proof of their ministerial authority.
+So far from one prelate being invested with exclusive authority to ordain, King tells us,

+"the more bishops there were present at an instalment, the more did its validity and unquestionableness appear."
+He cites cases in which three, five, sixteen, and even twentyfive bishops (pastors) took part in the ordination of a bishop.
+Though these early fathers are anxious to trace their authority for doctrines to the Apostles and their companions, I know of no case where any of them appeal to an unbroken lineal succession of ordinations, as the proof of their ministerial authority.
 Space will not allow me to pursue this argument.
 The difference in this matter between the practice of the primitive Church, and that of modern Romanists and Episcopalians, is as great as it well can be.
 Yet these two sects would fain persuade us that they are the only Churches that properly regard the example of Christian antiquity!
 But their theories are a much more modern invention.
-The Apostolic Church knew them not, and could not, therefore, sanction them.
+The Apostolic Church knew them not.